 The Basel Institute’s International Centre for Asset Recovery (ICAR) works with partner countries to help enhance their capacity to recover stolen assets and combat corruption.
 As part of this wider effort, in some countries we are working to improve knowledge of illicit enrichment laws and how to use them responsibly and effectively.

-When done properly, it can be an incredible weapon in the fight against corruption.
+Why?
+Because when drafted and enforced fairly, illicit enrichment laws can be an incredible weapon in the fight against corruption.